How to Prepare an Emergency Kit for Any Disaster

 HOME

-• A minimum of three days’ worth of supplies for food, water, medicine, and other necessities should be included in your home emergency go kit.
+• A minimum of three days’ worth of supplies for food, water, medicine, and other necessities should be included in your home emergency kit.

 • Make sure everyone in the household is aware of the location of the go kit and keep it there.